Manufacturing

 Servitization, also known as solution selling and advanced services, involves the bundling of manufactured products with value-added services, such as maintenance, repairs, training, and data analytics.
 With this shift, manufacturers move beyond selling individual products to selling comprehensive solutions that address evolving buyer needs.

 By adopting a customer-focused strategy, businesses use a “solution selling” model to drive growth and thrive in today’s competitive landscape.
+In essence, this value-based strategy expands a company’s capabilities to deliver a greater customer experience.

 How Does Servitization Work?